jschwarze/doctoolchain-wrapper/README.md

 ### How to insert diagrams

 You can easily include UML diagrams with the help of [PlantUML](http://plantuml.com).
-You will find the documentation for PlantUML and Diagramm usage in general at the [pages of asciidoctor](https://asciidoctor.org/news/2014/02/18/plain-text-diagrams-in-asciidoctor/)
+You will find the documentation for PlantUML and diagram usage in general at the [pages of asciidoctor](https://asciidoctor.org/news/2014/02/18/plain-text-diagrams-in-asciidoctor/)

 There are two ways for inclusion: